rwb/ccjs300/README.md

 * 2 relevant theories: deterrence and labeling theory.
 * Key concepts: residential placement and future offending (recidivism).
 * Operationalization: juvenile court judges either assign kids to residential placement or return them to the custody of their parents/guardians; kids either return to juvenile court for a new offense or they don't.
-* Independent variable: each juvenile who appeared in juvenile court at or before age 16 and were adjudicated delinquent were either assigned to residential placement or returned to parental/guardian custody; this decision was written down for each juvenile during the study period (N = 13,197).
+* Measurement of independent variable: each juvenile who appeared in juvenile court at or before age 16 and were adjudicated delinquent were either assigned to residential placement or returned to parental/guardian custody; this decision was written down for each juvenile during the study period (N = 13,197).
-* Dependent variable: each juvenile was followed for 2 years to determine whether they returned to juvenile court for a new offense; the outcome was written down for each of the 13,197 juveniles included in the study; if a juvenile returned to court within 2 years for a new offense, we say the juvenile recidivated; otherwise, we say there was no recidivism.
+* Measurement of dependent variable: each juvenile was followed for 2 years to determine whether they returned to juvenile court for a new offense; the outcome was written down for each of the 13,197 juveniles included in the study; if a juvenile returned to court within 2 years for a new offense, we say the juvenile recidivated; otherwise, we say there was no recidivism.
 * Hypothesis to be tested: p(recidivism | residential placement) = p(recidivism | no residential placement)
 * Finding: p(recidivism | residential placement) = 0.77; p(recidivism | no residential placement) = 0.59.
 * What can we conclude based on this finding?
 ---

-* We are close to the end of chapter 1; go ahead and finish the chapter for next time.
-* Also, read pp. 25-34 of chapter 2 for next time.
-* We will transition from chapter 1 to chapter 2 in our next class (Thursday 2/12/26).
+### Steps to Conduct a Research Project (pp. 16-21)

+1. Identifying and describing the problem or question.
+2. Developing a plan for how research data will be used to solve the problem or answer the question.
+3. Collecting appropriate data (for example, we might use administrative, survey, or census data)
+4. Analyze data and describe the study findings.
+5. Draw conclusions, discuss strengths and weaknesses, and consider implications for future research and possibly for policy.

+### Some Important Goals of Theory and Research (Reynolds, 1977)

+1. Describe some scientifically interesting phenomenon.
+2. Explain the past.
+3. Predict the future.
+4. Possibly exert some control over future events.

+### Chapter 2: Ethics in Criminal Justice Research